 The title of the most expensive video game goes to Grand Theft Auto V (2013).
 It took $137 million to develop the game and an additional $128 for its marketing.
 The developer, Rockstar North, made a huge profit as the game earned over $1 billion in its first three days alone.

 The second spot is acquired by Call of Duty: Modern War Far 2 (2009).
 Although development cost was $50 million, they spent a whopping $200 million alone on marketing and advertising.

 6. Gandhi’s Dropping Nukes In ‘Civilization’

 In the Civilization series, India’s most peaceful leader Gandhi is famous for dropping nukes.
 In the entire series, instead of being an epitome of peace, he drops nukes more than other characters.

 That happened because of a programming error in the game.
 Each leader had assigned an aggression rating, and Gandhi, to best reflect his real personality, was given the lowest score 1.
 However, selecting democracy would drop aggression by 2 points.
 The code didn’t recognize the negative number, so instead of dropping Gandhi’s aggression to -1, it went to the next higher number in the loop, i.e., 255.
 On the other hand, the most aggressive leaders in the game were only 10.

 In later Civilization versions, developers fixed the issue.
 But because it was so funny, they kept his nuke rating high.

 5. ‘Pokemon’ Was Inspired By butterflies

-As a big fan of arcade game, Satoshi wrote and edited his own video gaming fanzine Game Freak.
-He joined two Game Boys using a cable, which inspired him to build a game that embodied collection of his childhood interest.
+As a big fan of arcade games, Satoshi wrote and edited his own video gaming fanzine Game Freak.
+He joined two Game Boys using a cable, which inspired him to build a game that embodied the collection of his childhood interest.
 The game later became Pokemon Red and Pokemon Green, which reinvigorated handheld gaming worldwide.